 The threat of the Zika virus has been looming over Florida since the beginning of the year and in Miami Dade since July 29 when the first cases of locally transmitted Zika where announced.
 But how can the fight against the virus affect pool owners?
 Here we will attempt to answer your concerns.

-As you probably already know the Zika virus spreads through mosquito bites, specifically the aedes aegypti mosquito, and sexual transmission.
-The fight against the mosquito has prompted health official to implement aerial fumigations on Miami Beach and Wynwood with the EPA approved pesticide Naled.
+As you probably already know the Zika virus spreads through mosquito bites, specifically the Aedes Aegypti mosquito, and sexual transmission.
+The fight against the mosquito has prompted health officials to implement aerial fumigations on Miami Beach and Wynwood with the EPA approved pesticide Naled.

 But the use of Naled has raised concerns in citizens.
 The pesticide is banned in the EU and it’s neurotoxic.
 However when properly applied to kill adult mosquitos minimum doses of the pesticide are used.
 Also, according to a document issued by the Florida Department of Health the Florida Department of Agriculture, Naled quickly disintegrates after spraying and the breakdown products of Naled only last a short time in the environment.